-A. Origin of the Sixth Congressional District's Five Counties were part of the land designated as Frederick County by an Act of the Maryland Proprietary
+A. Origin of the Sixth Congressional District's Five Counties were part of the land designated as Frederick County by an Act of the Maryland Proprietary Assembly on June 10, 1748.1

 The five counties in Maryland's Sixth Congressional District (Allegany, Frederick, Garrett, Montgomery and Washington) share a common origin and heritage as well as have extensive agricultural, economic, geographic, political, religious and social connections.
 All of the counties